Why do we have a School's Council?

 Our School Council Members:

-The Glebe School Council have partnerships with the following schools:
+The Glebe School Council have previously worked in partnership with the following schools: